Sencefs/project-3/README.md

 ## User Story

-The following topics will be covered in this module:

 As a user, I want to be able to see what workouts I have completed for the week and what food, calories I have eaten to ensure that I am following a strict plan

 ## Technologies Used